Joint work performed by Scott Kahler and Ian Redzic.

 172.31.28.x network, I did the same thing, and, as expected, we see a much different story.
 The plainly visible zeros are now nowhere to be seen.

 Now, anyone sitting on the network with a packet sniffer would have to spend a large amount of brute force effort to to decode my 500MB of zeros without a key, if they could even manage to break the encryption.
-It is also worth noting that there is some flexibility in the granularity of crypto controls.
+It is also worth noting that there is some flexibility in the granularity of cryptographic controls using Zettaset XCrypt Full Disk technology for data-at-rest (DAR) and data-in-motion (DIM).

 To learn more about Pivotal Greenplum, please visit other Pivotal Greenplum blog articles or the main product page, where you can find overviews, documentation, and downloads.
-For more about Zettaset, visit their BDEncrypt product page or blog.
+For more about Zettaset, visit their XCrypt Full Disk oduct page or blog.

 About the Author